 - I don't have an Android device.
 I've never written an app before.
 How can I do this practical? - You don't need to have an Android device to do this practical exercise.
 The software which you develop will run on an emulator which is freely available for Windows, Mac OS X, and GNU/Linux platforms.
-There is no expectation that you have written an app before: you will learn how to do this in the course of this practical. - Can I develop my app on my laptop? - Yes.
+There is no expectation that you have written an app before: you will learn how to do this in the course of this practical.
+You may also need to learn more about Java programming. - Can I develop my app on my laptop? - Yes.
 You are strongly encouraged to do this because it will encourage you to investigate the Android SDK and related libraries.
-Of course, we recommend taking regular, well-organised backups, which is an important service provided by a version control system. - I don't want to learn a new programming language; can I implement my app in Java instead? - That's what's being done in the Software Engineering Large Practical, so you can just transfer to that course. - Instead of Kotlin, can I implement my app in Ruby/Python/Scala/C#? - No, not for this practical.
+Of course, we recommend taking regular, well-organised backups, which is an important service provided by a version control system.

+- Instead of Java, can I implement my app in Ruby/Python/Scala/C#? - No, not for this practical.
 We need all students to be working in the same programming language in order to make a fair assessment.

-However, Kotlin is not an arbitrary choice.
-Kotlin is the latest-and-greatest programming language for the Android platform and there are many people believe that it may be the future of Android development, becoming used in more and more projects.

-- Do I have to develop in Android Studio?
+However, Java is not an arbitrary choice.
+Java is the most widely used programming language for the Android platform and there are many more Java language resources available online to learn Android development from than for any other language. - Do I have to develop in Android Studio?
 I much prefer Eclipse/Emacs/vi etc. - You are required to submit an Android Studio project so we strongly recommend developing in Android Studio for this practical exercise.
 An Android project developed in Eclipse uses a different build system from Android Studio and can require some significant effort to be made to work in Android Studio.
-Android development in Eclipse has been unsupported since mid-2015 so you will not be able to access the latest libraries and Android services.
-Android Studio also contains tools to convert Java code to Kotlin. - Is there a specified device for this practical or a specified Android version? - No. You can choose an Android device and an Android version.
+Android development in Eclipse has been unsupported since mid-2015 so you will not be able to access the latest libraries and Android services. - Is there a specified device for this practical or a specified Android version? - No. You can choose an Android device and an Android version.
 If you have an Android device then you could choose a suitable specification for that device, to allow you to test your app on a real device.
 If you do not have an Android device then choose the emulator for a relatively recent device and a relatively recent version of the Android platform. - Who owns the intellectual property of the code that I submit?
 Can I make it public or extend if after the practical is over? - You own the code which you produce for this practical; the University has no claim on any of it.
 After the practical is over you can extend or use your code in any way that you like.
 You can make it a part of your public portfolio of work and release it open-source or under any other software licence.
 However, please wait at least eight calendar days after the submission deadline for Part 3 of the practical before making your repository public because the University allows late submission (with daily penalties) for up to seven calendar days after a deadline; see Appendix A and the link therein for details. - I have a server where I can host web services.
-Can I transfer some of the app's functionality to the server side? - In principle, yes, but the server-side code will also have to be written in Kotlin.
+Can I transfer some of the app's functionality to the server side? - In principle, yes, but please consult the course lecturer with specifics, particularly with regard to the services made available and the programming language (or languages) used on the server side.
 You will also need to submit your server-side code for assessment, and it too should be readable and clear.

-Part 1
+Part 1 Software Engineering Large Practical